 What’s so great about mortgage brokers?
 Do you even need one?
 Let’s put it like this: the right mortgage broker could save you a ton of stress as well as potentially hundreds of pounds each month on mortgage repayments.
 Intrigued?
 Read on to have all your questions about mortgage brokers answered.

 You don’t have to have one, but… well… you’ll probably want one.
-In fact, 71% of homeowners used a broker in their most recent house purchase (according to a survey by Legal and General).
+In fact, 71% of homeowners used a broker in their most recent house purchase (according to Legal and General).

 What does a mortgage broker do for you?

 A mortgage broker will take the time to learn all about you and your financial situation before helping you find the best mortgage deals and offering you advice on which you should pick.
 So, it’s no surprise that they’re also referred to as ‘mortgage advisors!’

 Think of them as someone who’s used to seeing all your dirty laundry without passing any judgment, and who then makes it their business to help you out on the road to house buying success.

 As if that wasn’t enough, they’ll even fill out the application for you and handle the whole process from start to finish.